Please link this guide if you use it as a reference for your own content

 Remaining Slots (which are not limited to):

-Bennett, Kazuha, Sucrose, Venti, Kokomi, Xingqiu, Yelan, and/or Kujou Sara
+Bennett, Kazuha, Xilonen, Sucrose, Xiangling, Xingqiu, Yelan, Furina (with a Healer), and/or Kujou Sara

 The remaining slots can be purposed for more buffing, utility, grouping, or furthering overall damage.

 Lisa’s main objectives in Eula’s teams are to provide both Electro and buffs for Eula herself.
-This will often mean Lisa is heavily reliant on her Burst.
+This will often mean Lisa is heavily reliant on her Burst and equipping TTDS.
+Opting for Lisa does limit Eula from including more valuable teammates, however.

 Another Electro character helps battery Lisa as she is primarily focused on her Burst’s uptime.